 Above-average protein.
-Low fat.
-And above-average carbs as compared to a typical canned dog food.
+Below-average fat.
+And above-average carbs when compared to a typical wet dog food.

-When you consider the protein-boosting effect of the wheat gluten, soy flour and peas, this looks like the profile of a wet product containing a moderate amount of meat.
+When you consider the protein-boosting effect of the wheat gluten, peas and soy flour, this looks like the profile of a wet product containing a moderate amount of meat.

-Beneful Prepared Meals is a meat-based tubbed dog food using a moderate amount of inexpensive meat by-products as its main source of animal protein, thus earning the brand 2 stars.
+Beneful tubbed dog food is a meat-based wet product using a moderate amount of named meats and liver as its main sources of animal protein, thus earning the brand 2 stars.

 Those looking for a comparable kibble from this same company may want to check-out our review of Beneful Dry Dog Food.